KayWa7/gencg_h2501/readme.md

 Currently, I am still struggling with the set up in github.
 But, I am curious, where this journey will lead us to.

 # Week 02
 For our first exercise of the day, we had a look at grids.
 With the inspiration provided in the lecture I started with a basic draft.
-Since I do not have a coding background, I had some help from ChatGPT and Google Gemini to translate my ideas into code.
+Since I do not have a coding background, I had some help from ChatGPT, Google Gemini AI and p5.js References (https://p5js.org/reference/) to translate my ideas into code.
 This exercise gave me some basic understand of how to set up the canvas, to include shapes, colors and arrange placements and layers.
 The final sketch ended up with the code like this:

 // Variables for animation
 let angle = 0;